rcaservices/MX-Record-Lookup/README.md

 This script requires the dig command to be installed on the system.

 ## License
 This script is released under the MIT License.
-See LICENSE.md for details.
+See LICENSE for details.

 ## Acknowledgments
 This script was inspired by the need to quickly check a large list of email domains for bounces.